-This recipe for keto pumpkin bread is truly a keeper- A moist and tender loaf that is studded with low carb chocolate chips, no one will know that it is low carb!
+This recipe for keto pumpkin bread is truly a keeper- a moist and tender loaf that is topped with pumpkin seeds and takes minutes to prep!

 - Ready in under 45 minutes, which leaves you time to have dinner prepared while it’s baking (like a 10 minute stir fry!)

 - Freezer friendly, so you can save a few slices to hide away in your freezer to enjoy at a later date!